 In one of the world’s largest and most populated countries, many people rely on horses and camels for tourism and transportation to earn a small income.
 We’re working in India to treat working animals in need, to train owners in animal care and to teach children to respect and care for the working animals that have such a vital role in their daily lives.

-Working in the north and east of India, our mobile veterinary clinics treat thousands of working animals a year, particularly camels and cattle.
-In the north of the country, two mobile clinics provide free veterinary care to camels, replacing traditional nose pegs with more humane versions, and fitting cart reflectors to reduce road accidents.
+Working across India, our mobile veterinary clinics treat thousands of working animals a year, particularly camels, cattle and donkeys.
+Our mobile clinics provide free veterinary care to camels, replacing traditional nose pegs with more humane versions, and fitting cart reflectors to reduce road accidents.
 In the east of the country, our mobile clinic helps sick and injured cattle.

 As well as helping working animals, we train communities and animal owners in humane care, so that they know how to look after their animals properly.
 Our teams also make regular visits to camel fairs and brick kilns, to advise owners and encourage them to avoid traditional practices that can be harmful to the health and wellbeing of their animals.